kirillgerasimov/facial-heart-rate-monitor/readme.md

 * application that allow to detect heart rate by face image (OpenCV)
 * proof of concept ML Kit application

-Main app is not published in the most countries yet.
+Main app is published in very limited set of countries yet.
 It’s far from ideal , but it has *4,878* overall rating at the moment.

 #### Main app